-- 32. SDH's lack of experience as an investment manager is displayed through the imprudent monitoring and retention of the SDH Funds' underlying holdings.
+- 34. SDH's lack of experience as an investment manager is displayed through the imprudent monitoring and retention of the SDH Funds' underlying holdings.
 A prudent investigation of these holdings would have revealed that the SDH Funds have a much higher level of volatility and lower returns than comparable funds in the marketplace.
-It is apparent from the SDH Funds' continued and excessive risk that Alta Trust-as trustee possessing "the exclusive management and control of the [SDH Funds]"-failed to undertake this investigation. - 33.
+It is apparent from the SDH Funds' continued and excessive risk that Alta Trust-as trustee possessing "the exclusive management and control of the [SDH Funds]"-failed to undertake this investigation. - 35.
 According to modern portfolio theory, it is commonly understood in financial theory that a fund is considered superior to another fund if it has a lower level of volatility for the same rate of return (i.e., it possesses superior risk-adjusted returns).
-The SDH Funds, however, are extremely volatile. - 34.
+The SDH Funds, however, are extremely volatile.
 As shown below, the SDH Aggressive Fund's standard deviation, a common measure of volatility, is consistently and materially higher than that of its stated benchmarks, as well as that of comparable alternative funds that are broadly available in the market and have similar investment objectives.
-By the end of 2023, SDH Aggressive Fund, which holds over 60% of the SDH Funds' assets and over 2.5 times more than the next largest SDH Fund, carried a five-year standard deviation between 62% and 95% higher than other aggressive target-risk alternatives.
+By the end of 2023, SDH Aggressive Fund carried a five-year standard deviation between 62% and 95% higher than other aggressive target-risk alternatives.8